 Erin Araujo PhD.
 Economic geographer with a focus on feminist, decolonial and anarchist economies.
 Originally from New York, USA.
-She has been living in San Cristobal de las Casas for 16 years.
+She has been living in San Cristobal de las Casas since 2007.
 Erin is one of the founders and generators of El Cambalache.
 She studies, practices and writes about moneyless economies in the majority world of the Americas.